lkruegle/personal_vim/README.md

 If you can see this, you can use it, I don't care.
+(I'm going to, thanks)

 My personal vim configuration, largely stored here so I can keep it synchronized across machines.